sleepymalc/pbb.wtf/content/posts/Marta/index.md

     Same as `core.clone.left.folder`, but reversed in an obvious way.

-Now, if you're moving files around under some parent folder, then you can use `core.clone` *action* to quickly set another panel to the similar path and `core.move` files around fast.
+Now, if you're moving files around under some parent folder, then you can use `core.clone` *action* to quickly set another panel to a similar path and `core.move` files around fast.

 ## Personal Configuration